 What are the main advantages of using GetResponse over AWeber?

-The main advantages GetResponse has over AWeber are its cheaper pricing; its webinars feature (AWeber doesn’t have one); its more sophisticated email marketing tools; its built-in website builder; and its live chat feature.
+The main advantages GetResponse has over AWeber are its cheaper pricing; its content monetization and webinars features (AWeber doesn’t these); its more sophisticated email marketing tools; its built-in website builder; and its live chat feature.

 Comments (64)